Consumers

 For the warranty against hidden defects to apply, the defect must be significant, serious and hidden.
 Let’s look at this in more detail:

-• A hidden defect:
+• A hidden defect is a defect that:

 For example, cracks in wood flooring that are easy to see are not a hidden defect.